MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ThirdPartyReportAddresses
-The ThirdPartyReportAddresses parameter specifies where to send user-reported messages if you're using third-party tools instead of the Report Message add-in.
-You can specify multiple email addresses separated by commas.
+Use the ThirdPartyReportAddresses parameter to specify the email address of the custom mailbox for user reported messages when you use third-party reporting tools instead of the Microsoft integrated reporting experience.

-This parameter is meaningful only when the EnableThirdPartyAddress parameter value is $true.
+If you're using the Microsoft integrated reporting experience, the value of this parameter must be blank ($null).

+If you're using third-party reporting tools, you need specify a value for this parameter and turn off the Microsoft integrated reporting experience as described in the EnableThirdPartyAddress parameter description.

 ```yaml
 Type: MultiValuedProperty